By Harry Kloman, University of Pittsburgh

 OK, now you’re almost ready to make t’ej.
 But first, a few words about yeast.

 In Ethiopia, home t’ej-makers mix the honey, water and gesho and let it all ferment naturally.
 Yeast – a fungus that comes in many species – is already there on the gesho, and if nothing interferes, it will begin to feed on the sugar in the honey and grow (that is, reproduce) on its own.
 You can make t’ej at home this way as well, and my second set of instructions below will walk you through the natural process – “natural” meaning that you don’t help it along by adding a little extra yeast.

 But I’ve found that here in America, a batch of t’ej can go bad if foreign microbes enter the process.
 These microbes might be bacteria, or they might be unwanted types of yeast.

 To prevent that, you can use some pure, strong brewer’s yeast of the species Saccharomyces cerevisiae, which scientists have found to be the dominant yeast (among many) that occurs naturally in Ethiopian t’ej.
 You can buy this at any brew shop or online.
 The common and widely sold brand Lalvin D-47 works fine, and you can buy it at any brew shop or online, even at Amazon.com.

 More and more, I’ve been getting reports from people who tell me that their t’ej does become contaminated.
 So I’d recommend you use my yeast method that follows rather than the method without yeast.
 It’s up to you.

 And just how strong will your t’ej be?
-If you mix it with three parts water to one part honey, and if you let it ferment fully – that is, until the yeast has no more sugar to turn into alcohol – you’ll have a maximum strength of about 12% alcohol, give or take.
+If you mix it with three parts water to one part honey, and if you let it ferment fully – that is, until the yeast has no more sugar to turn into alcohol – you’ll have a maximum strength of about 10% to 12% alcohol, give or take.
 Using more honey will get you more alcohol at the end.